 Kenya has one of the highest population growths in the world and has a poverty rate of 45%.
 As a result, Kenya's natural resources are dwindling!
 The Community Health Africa Trust (CHAT) is one of the few aid organizations providing innovative and FREE family planning services combined with ecological awareness education to underserved, often nomadic communities in central and northern Kenya.
 In turn, we conserve natural resources and reduce suffering - especially among women and children.

-Population estimates for Kenya expect the current population of 45,5 million to double by 2050 due to an extremely high fertility rate of >5 children/woman.
-This population explosion results in a denudation of natural resources at a frightening rate, which not only affects Kenya, but the world as a whole.
-Many poor Kenyan communities are not able to access or afford vital family planning services, however, they are desperate for these services.
+Kenya's population of +50 million will double by 2050 (Kenya's population is growing at over one million per year).
+This population explosion results in a denudation of natural resources at a scary rate, which not only affects Kenya, but the world as a whole.
+Most poor Kenyan communities are not able to access or afford vital family planning services, however, they are desperate for these services.